kubernetes/enhancements/keps/sig-etcd/5966-etcd-range-stream/README.md

   avoids the bbolt caveat where long-running read transactions can block write transactions when the database needs to remap/allocate new pages.

+### Risks and Mitigations

+- **etcd version skew.** Older etcd versions return gRPC `Unimplemented`. kube-apiserver detects this at runtime, logs a warning, and falls back to the existing paginated list path.
+- **Stream interrupted by compaction.** If the pinned revision is compacted mid-stream, the server returns `ErrCompacted`. kube-apiserver surfaces this as a watch cache initialization failure, and the cacher retries initialization.
+The behavior is identical to a paginated list that races compaction.

 ## Design Details

 ### API Changes